Evidential Trust-Aware Model Personalization in Decentralized Federated Learning for Wearable IoT: Background and Related Work

 When devices have heterogeneous data distributions, forcing everyone to share a single global model often produces mediocre results.
 Personalized FL addresses this by letting each device maintain a model adapted to its own data while still benefiting from collaboration.

-Early approaches include simple strategies like fine-tuning a global model on local data after training~\cite{wang2019federated}, or treating each client as a related but distinct task in a multi-task learning framework~\cite{smith2017federated}.
-More sophisticated methods have emerged with theoretical guarantees.
-For example, some approaches maintain both a global model (learned collaboratively) and a personalized model (adapted locally), balancing the two with careful regularization~\cite{t2020personalized,li2021ditto}.
-Others apply meta-learning principles to learn models that can quickly adapt to new data distributions~\cite{fallah2020personalized}.

-Most personalized FL methods assume centralized coordination where a server decides how to group similar clients or weight their contributions.
-In decentralized settings without a server, personalization becomes harder.
-Recent work has explored peer selection mechanisms where nodes choose which neighbors to learn from based on task similarity~\cite{dai2022dispfl,fan2025pfeddst}.
-However, these approaches rely on heuristics such as cosine similarity of gradients or accuracy on shared test samples to assess peer compatibility rather than principled uncertainty quantification.
-These heuristics cannot distinguish between a peer with incompatible data and one with compatible but challenging data, limiting their effectiveness in highly heterogeneous environments.
+Most personalized FL methods assume centralized control where a server decides how to group similar clients or weight their contributions~\cite{t2020personalized,li2021ditto}.

+In decentralized settings without a server, personalization becomes harder as nodes must autonomously decide which peers to collaborate with.
+Recent works have explored peer selection mechanisms based on various similarity measures.
+BALANCE~\cite{fang2024byzantine} uses Euclidean distance between model parameters with adaptive thresholds to filter dissimilar peers, originally designed for Byzantine resilience but effectively enabling personalization through distance-based peer selection.
+Sketchguard~\cite{rangwala2025sketchguard} employs L2 distance on compressed model sketches to identify compatible peers while reducing communication costs.
+UBAR~\cite{guo2021byzantine} combines distance-based screening with loss-based evaluation in a two-stage filtering process.
+DisPFL~\cite{dai2022dispfl} and PFedDST~\cite{fan2025pfeddst} use gradient cosine similarity to assess peer compatibility for personalized aggregation.
+These approaches demonstrate that selective collaboration can improve personalization in decentralized settings.